guavestudios/contao-google_login/readme.md

 # contao google login

-## An contao module to login per oauth over google api
+## A contao module to login per oauth over google api
 search for googleemail in user db and login as user

 ##Dependencies